ABOUT OSHA and ANSI

 - Do they have a minimum content requirement for first aid?

 OSHA-ANSI Yes, to be ANSI compliant a first aid kit must have the required minimum fill according to standard ANSI Z308.1-2015.
-Now updated to ANSI (American National Standards Institute) / ISEA (International Safety Equipment Association) Revisions ANSI/ISEA Z308.1-2015, Minimum Requirements for Workplace First Aid Kits and Supplies (revision and redesignation of ANSI Z308.1-2009 - now replaced by ANSI/ISEA Z308.1-2015)
+Now updated to ANSI (American National Standards Institute) / ISEA (International Safety Equipment Association) Revisions ANSI/ISEA Z308.1-2015, Minimum Requirements for Workplace First Aid Kits and Supplies (revision and redesignation of ANSI Z308.1-2009 - now replaced by ANSI/ISEA Z308.1-2015) This 2015 ANSI Standard sets two Classes (A&B) of kit and four Types of kit/cabinet/case.

 - Is ANSI mandatory?